 Ingredients

-- 1 lb medium shrimp, peeled and tails off (fresh or frozen then thawed) (see notes below for fresh shrimp)
+- 1 pound medium shrimp, peeled and deveined, tails removed (fresh or frozen, thawed; see notes)

-- 1 tbsp olive oil (or avocado oil)
+- 1 Tablespoon light olive oil (or avocado oil)

-- Optional toppings – extra chopped green onion, sour cream, avocado, jalapeno pepper, etc.
+- Optional toppings: chopped green onion, sour cream, avocado, jalapeño, etc.

 Instructions